 something that doesn't exist.

-The second is understanding what you want to do with identity
+The second is understanding what you want to do with identity and access

 management in the cloud and that will be figuring out software as a service,